Columbia University Policies

 Columbia students must make an informed decision about being vaccinated and certify their decision online.
-Full instructions are given online, and the process takes two to three minutes to complete.
+The process takes two to three minutes to complete.
 Students must formally indicate their decision about being vaccinated before they are permitted to register for classes.

 Columbia Health recommends that students receive all routine childhood vaccinations, an updated tetanus booster, vaccination for Hepatitis B (three-dose series), and varicella (chicken pox).
 These vaccines are available at Columbia Health Medical Services.

-Students paying the Columbia Health and Related Services Fee are not charged for the following vaccines when administered at Columbia Health Medical Services:
+Students who have paid the Columbia Health & Related Services Fee are not charged for the following vaccines when administered at Columbia Health Medical Services: